Carlos-Alvar/Seattle-911-Analysis/README.md

 Also ensure that the correct file paths for these CSV's are put into 'main.py.'
 'data_load.py' must be in the same location as 'main.py' so that main.py can correctly call data_load functions Depending on your environment, be sure to install the necessary packages seen at the top of 'main.py.'
-Please note: when running on EdStem, the web scraper can run into issues of being blocked for unusual traffic.
-This issue has not occured during local development.
 Once that is complete, run 'main.py' to generate results.